lambrou/SemTerm/README.md

 # SemTerm: The Semantic Terminal 🚀

-SemTerm is a revolutionary Semantic Terminal that leverages the power of Large Language Models to perform complex tasks with a simple, human speech-like command.
-With SemTerm, you can spin up Django projects, run servers, and much more, all with a simple, intuitive instruction.
+SemTerm is a groundbreaking command-line tool that harnesses the capabilities of Large Language Models to execute complex tasks using natural, conversational input.
+With SemTerm, you can run complex bash commands with a simple, intuitive instruction.

 SemTerm offers a futuristic command-line experience currently available only for Linux and MacOS users.

 You can ask it things like
 ```bash